Mesaieed Industrial Area: Transport

 An airstrip was constructed in the 1950s, but it went out of commission during the 1960s.

+Mesaieed Port

-In its initial years, Mesaieed had imported its machinery through the port of Zekreet.
-During the 1950s and 1960s, a port was developed in Mesaieed.
+Mesaieed Port, situated in a natural bay, serves as Qatar's principal port for petrochemical, metallurgical, and construction-related industries.
+In its initial years, the Mesaieed industrial area had imported its machinery and construction materials through the port of Zekreet.
+To circumvent this, Mesaieed Port was developed during the 1950s and 1960s.
+It was Qatar's first deepwater port.

-Currently, there are two metro stations under construction in the Mesaieed Industrial Area.
-Both are elevated, were launched in Phase 2B and will be part of Doha Metro's Red Line South.
-They are located in the Mesaieed Light Industries area and the Mesaieed Heavy Industries area, respectively.
+The port has 29 active berths and operates year-round on a 24-hour basis.
+Facilities include pilotage, tug and mooring services, and berths equipped for a variety of cargo types.

 Demographics

 As of the 2010 census, the settlement comprised 40 housing units and 57 establishments.
-There were 123 people living in the settlement, of which 100% were male and 0% were female.
+There were 123 people living in the settlement all of which were male.
 Out of the 123 inhabitants, 99% were 20 years of age or older and 1% was under the age of 20.
 The literacy rate stood at 89.4%.

 Employed persons made up 100% of the total population.
-Females accounted for 0% of the working population, while males accounted for 100% of the working population.